Westminster City School's broad, rich and flexible curriculum meets the needs of individual learners and allows every opportunity for success.

-At every key stage, our curriculum provides our pupils and students with a firm grasp of the fundamentals, whilst allowing an appropriate degree of specialisation and depth.
+At each key stage, our curriculum provides our pupils and students with a firm grasp of the fundamentals, whilst allowing an appropriate degree of specialisation and depth.
 We prepare our young people for future study and employment.

 At Key Stage 3 (Years 7 and 8)

 Our Key Stage 3 curriculum is broad and balanced to provide a strong foundation for further study.
 Pupils who need extra help with numeracy, reading or writing, or for whom English is an additional language, are helped in lessons by a support assistant.
-They might also be withdrawn from some lessons to meet individual requirements.
+They may also be withdrawn from some lessons to meet individual requirements.
 Additionally, some pupils may be offered alternative programmes of study in our nurture group.

 At Key Stage 4 (Years 9, 10 and 11)